gborelli89/VisualEFM.jl/README.md

 Finally, color maps can be produced with the function `erosionColorMap`.
 The required parameters are:

-* the sequence of images (image without pattern included)
+* `imgseq`: the sequence of images (image without pattern included)
-* the label values for each pattern (length should be the length of the array of images given minus one)
+* `U`: the label values for each pattern (length should be the length of the array of images given minus one)

 The optional arguments, `figtitle`, `ref_img`, `ksize`, `thrfun`, `nclose` and `showPlot` can also be modified.
 Moreover, there is a `cb_title` entry which provides a way to print a legend for the color bar.
 This time, the `col`argument is a color palette.
 A inverse rainbow is defined as default (`inv_rainbow`).